Huawei-PaaS/Amino.Run-Demos/face-recognition-demo/README.md

 use appropriate cmake flags to enable multicore/GPU optimizations to improve performance if you need them.

 - Make sure to use OpenCV version 3.4.2 and OpenCVContrib version 3.4.2 in installation.
-- Run kernel server and Application in OpenCV virtual environment.
+- Run kernel server and application in OpenCV virtual environment.
 Use ```workon <virtual_environment_name>``` command to enable OpenCV virtual environment.

 #### Environment Setup (Containerized Environment)

 A `Dockerfile` has been provided to build a Docker image with all the dependencies (OpenCV, face_recognition, dlib, and jdk1.8.0_181) for this project to run.
-You may customize this file to suite your needs.
+You may customize this file to suit your needs.

 To build the Docker image, clone this repo and type at the project root:
 ```bash